Agnes Weinrich: Exhibitions

 Weinrich participated in many group exhibitions held by nonprofit organizations such as the Provincetown Art Association and the New York Society of Women Artists.
 She held three solo exhibitions during her life: in 1936 at the Harley Perkins Gallery in Boston, in 1938 at the public library in Washington D.C., and in 1946, at the Woljeska Gallery.
 In the 1917 Provincetown Artists Association exhibition, she showed a block print called "Broken Fence".
 Noun said the "simplified design and clear colors" of this print lent it "a fresh Modernist note".
 In 1919, she showed an etching called "Houses (House at the Hillside)" in an exhibition in New York's Touchstone gallery that also included works by Mary A. Kirkup, Blanche Lazzell, and Flora Schoenfeld.
 She showed an oil called "Still Life" at the 1920 Provincetown Art Association exhibition.

 This is a selective list of group exhibitions in which she participated during her life.
-In addition to the article by Louise Noun, its sources are exhibition catalogs such as those of the Provincetown Art Association, as well as contemporary news accounts, including American Art News, The New York Times, the Brooklyn Daily Eagle, the New York Evening Post, The Philadelphia Enquirer, and The Christian Science Monitor.
+In addition to the article by Louise Noun, its sources are exhibition catalogs such as those of the Provincetown Art Association, as well as contemporary news accounts, including American Art News, The New York Times, the Brooklyn Daily Eagle, the New York Evening Post, The Philadelphia Inquirer, and The Christian Science Monitor.